bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >[!quote]+ Spinlock
->- technique of avoiding the cost waiting the lock to be freed
+>- technique of avoiding the cost of waiting for the lock to be freed
 >___
 >sometimes the scheduler's management of letting the thread access the lock takes too much time and/or resources, so we just check it and busy wait (spin) until it's free

-## Starvation
+>[!quote] Starvation
-situation where a process never gets the chance to run, by pure bad luck or by some of its property (low priority)
+>situation where a process never gets the chance to run, by pure bad luck or by some of its
+>property (low priority)